Floor (gymnastics)

-In gymnastics, the floor is a specially prepared exercise surface, which is considered an apparatus.
-It is used by both male and female gymnasts.
-The gymnastics event performed on the floor is called floor exercise.
-The English abbreviation for the event in gymnastics scoring is FX.
+In gymnastics, the floor is a specially prepared exercise surface, considered an apparatus.
+The floor exercise (English abbreviation FX) is the event performed on the floor, in both women's and men's artistic gymnastics (WAG and MAG).
+The same floor is used for WAG FX and MAG FX, but rules and scoring differ; most obviously, a WAG FX routine is synchronised to a piece of recorded dance music, whereas MAG FX has no musical accompaniment.

-A spring floor is used in all of gymnastics to provide more bounce, and also help prevent potential injuries to lower extremity joints of gymnasts due to the nature of the apparatus, which includes the repeated pounding required to train it.
+A spring floor is used in all gymnastics to provide more bounce and help prevent potential injuries to gymnasts' lower extremity joints due to the nature of the apparatus, which includes the repeated pounding required to train it.
 Cheerleading also uses spring floors for practice.
-The sprung floor used for indoor athletics, however, is designed to reduce bounce.
+The sprung floor used for indoor athletics is designed to reduce bounce.

 The apparatus

 The apparatus originated as a 'free exercise' for men, very similar to the floor exercise of today.
 Most competitive gymnastics floors are spring floors.
-They contain springs and/or a rubber foam and plywood combination which make the floor bouncy, soften the impact of landings, and enable the gymnast to gain height when tumbling.
-Floors have clearly designated perimeters called the delimitation strip, indicating an out of bounds area.
+They contain springs and/or a rubber foam and plywood combination, which make the floor bouncy, soften the impact of landings, and enable the gymnast to gain height when tumbling.
+Floors have designated perimeters called the delimitation strip, indicating an out of bounds area.